Hodgkin lymphoma - children

 When to Contact a Medical Professional

 Contact your provider if your child has swollen lymph nodes with a fever that stays for a long time or has other symptoms of Hodgkin lymphoma.
-Call your child's provider if your child has Hodgkin lymphoma and has side effects from the treatment.
+Contact your child's provider if your child has Hodgkin lymphoma and has side effects from the treatment.

 American Society of Clinical Oncology (ASCO) website.
 Lymphoma - Hodgkin - childhood.